Most observing on the Keck telescopes is now done from

-one of the remote observing rooms located in the "Kohala Wing" of the WMKO
+or from one of the remote observing rooms located in the "Kohala Wing" of the WMKO

-Headquarters complex in Waimea (Kamuela), HI, where technical support for observers
+Headquarters complex in Waimea (Kamuela), HI where technical support for observers

 is more readily available, computing and other support facilities are more